Ditch the rules. Make peace with food. reclaim your life.

 Do food rules literally rule your life?

-You might find yourself acknowledging that you don’t want to diet anymore and want to work on your relationship with food, but have absolutely no idea where to start.
-This can feel so stressful that you end up not reaching out for help (especially when you aren’t sure what type of help is out there) and staying stuck in the pattern you are in - simply because it feels like the safer route.
+You might find yourself acknowledging that you don’t want to diet anymore and wanting to work on your relationship with food, but have absolutely no idea where to start.
+This can feel so stressful that you end up not reaching out for help (especially when you aren’t sure what help even looks like) and staying stuck in the pattern you are in - simply because it feels like the safer route.
 It can be scary to find another way of living when diet culture is constantly telling you to “watch what you eat” and get on the next diet bandwagon.
 It can feel incredibly vulnerable to think about stepping outside the diet and food box you have been in your entire life.

 • You feel confident and less stressed about making food choices